5 Ways to Dress Sustainably

 Sustainability is not just another new trend, but a revolution that is long overdue.
 While fast fashion has made clothes available to us at cheaper prices, it has come with huge costs.
-Mass production of poor quality clothing is a major contributor of global pollution and water consumption.
+The cost of fast fashion is mass production of poor quality clothing and environmental degradation.
+This is a major contributor of global pollution and water consumption.
 In the fashion industry, we are finally steering the conversation away from how many pieces we own to how sustainable our wardrobe is.

 - Old is Gold: The most sustainable outfits are those already in your wardrobe.
 Jane Fonda made headlines last year when she vowed to never buy a new piece of clothing again.
 In fact, she wore a gown to the Oscars that she had previously worn to Cannes.
 Impressive right?
 Even if you don’t already have a wardrobe full enough to make a “no new shopping” vow, you can still reinvent your old pieces.
 There is nothing more environmentally friendly and creatively satisfying than creating a new look from old pieces.